Published 3 years ago

-Recipe: Chin Chin’s Nutty, Rich Yellow Curry Paired With Grenache
+Recipe: Chin Chin’s Nutty, Rich Yellow Curry (and Which Wine To Pair It With)

 “It’s a really fun curry to have a crack at making from scratch,” Cooper says.

-Chin Chin’s yellow curry is a rich, nutty and deeply aromatic dish, flavoured with galangal, garlic, chilli and caramelised palm sugar.
+Chin Chin’s yellow curry is rich, nutty and deeply aromatic – flavoured with galangal, garlic, chilli and caramelised palm sugar.
 Beyond its turmeric-stained golden colour, what separates yellow curry from many others is the preparation of the paste.

 “Yellow curry is a cooked paste,” says Cooper.
 “There’s two ways that a curry paste can be made: either a raw paste … the ingredients are blitzed raw and then you cook the paste out; or a cooked paste [where] you actually cook the raw ingredients before blitzing.